Wafama/Thesis_Code/README.md

 # Thesis
-These notebooks are a part of the thesis titled 'Classifying Travel Mode in the Netherlands Using KNN, RF, XGBoost and TabNet"
+These notebooks are a part of the thesis titled 'Classifying Travel Mode in the Netherlands Using RF, XGBoost, KNN and TabNet"